pdalcol/Zippex/README.md

 public Blob getFile(String fileName)

 ```
-Extracts the specified file contents from the current zip archive.
+Extracts the specified file contents from the current Zip archive.
 If the file does not exist, returns null.
 ######Parameters
 Name      | Type       | Description
 ----------|------------|--------